London, UK and New York, USA · c. 1955–1970 (influence ongoing)

 Pop Art style is characterized by: bold flat primary colors, ben-day halftone dots, heavy black outlines, comic book aesthetics, high contrast graphics.
 This makes it ideal for poster designs, merchandise prints, editorial art.

 Yes!
-Clearly lets you generate unlimited pop art SVG graphics with AI.
-Describe what you want, select the Pop Art style, and get a unique vector graphic in seconds.
-All generated SVGs include commercial rights.
+Clearly lets you generate pop art SVG graphics with AI — describe what you want, select the Pop Art style, and get a unique vector graphic in seconds.
+Preview free; $10 once unlocks a clean, watermark-free SVG with a commercial license — no subscription — or subscribe for unlimited generations and stealth (private) mode.

 Notable pop art artists include Andy Warhol, Roy Lichtenstein, Jasper Johns, Robert Rauschenberg, Claes Oldenburg, James Rosenquist, Richard Hamilton, Eduardo Paolozzi.
 Pop Art was the first art movement born of mass media — and the last to fundamentally change how we see commercial imagery.